 Changing habits is hard – even with the best intentions.
 When it comes to changing your eating habits it is even harder.
 You have been formulating your eating style since the day you were born with many things influence your eating habits.

 The taste of food.
 The pleasure of taking the first bite.
-The feel of the food in your mouth.
-The way it rolls over your tongue and slides around in your mouth – all while enjoying the flavor of flavor and aroma at the same time.
+The feel of the food in your mouth – dewy and luscious.
+The way it rolls over your tongue and slides around in your mouth, tasting it in every part of your tongue – enjoying the flavor and aroma at the same time.

 Your food routines.
-Hearing the beeping of the coffee pot.
+Hearing the steaming of the coffee pot.
 Watching the clock to take a lunch break.
 Grabbing that snack when you get home, regardless of if you are really hungry.

 Your food experiences.
 Trying something new, with hesitancy, and really liking it.
 Not enjoying that food that your friend recommended for the thousandth time.

 All of these factors contribute to your eating style.